jhesjedal/MAS513-Autonomous-warehouse/README.md

 The repository is based on https://github.com/viirya/ros-driver-techman-robot which do not have a MoveIt configuration for this projects manipulator.
 A configuration for the tm1100 was made.
 For further use of already excisting content, see link above.

+ROS version Melodic is implemented in this repository.
+If using a different ROS version, exchange "melodic" with the used ROS version.

 # Installing_ROS
 INSTALLING & GETTING STARTED WITH ROS | How to install ROS & How to setup Catkin Workspace on Ubuntu